rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

-That is a recursive definition of the functional _cons_ list.  `ul_123` is an equivalent of `[1,2,3]` encoded matching the structure.
+That is a recursive definition of a functional _cons_ list.  `ul_123` is an equivalent of `[1,2,3]` encoded matching the `List<number>` structure.
-Compiler will not let me assign it to `const l_123 :List<number>`.
+TS will not let me assign it to `const l_123 :List<number>`.
 Similarly, I would not be able to use it as a parameter to a function
 that expects `(l : List<number>)`.
-I had to cut-paste the LHS of `ul_123` into `l_123` for `l_123` to type check.
+I had to cut-paste the RHS of `ul_123` into `l_123` for it to type check.
-This is quite different from how typical structural types in TS behave.
+This is quite different from how typical structural types in behave in TS.

 IMO, it is still impressive that TS is able to pull these off.
-The damage could be that you will need to
+The damage is that you will sometimes need to
-do some type coercion to help the type checker out.
+help the type checker out.
 I consider this feature very useful.

 ### Type level programming

+TS literal types as singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`).
+Singletons allow to magically connect type expression with values.
+They should not be that hard to implement
+and it is interesting why they are so uncommon.
+Kudos to TS for introducing these!
+They are, clearly, a great fit for JS.

 TS literal types are very limited in scope (I remember reading somewhere that is was a design decision).
 For example, you can do some very basic type level string manipulation but you cannot